-Female 12-Pin Hirose Connector (Auxiliary Port on Camera)
+Female 12-Pin Hirose Connector (Auxiliary Port on Camera) Mini-DIN connector.

-The 8050-CAB1 cable features male connectors on both ends: a 12-pin connector for connecting to the camera and a 6-pin Mini-DIN connector for the break-out boards.
+The 8050-CAB1 cable features male connectors on both ends: a 12-pin connector for connecting to the camera and a 6-pin Mini-DIN connector for the breakout boards.
 Pins 1, 2, 3, 5, and 6 are each connected to the center pin of an SMA connector on the break-out boards, while pin 4 (ground) is connected to each SMA connector housing.
 To access one of the I/O functions not available with the 8050-CAB1, the user must fabricate a cable using shielded cabling in order for the camera to adhere to CE and FCC compliance; additional details are provided in the camera manual.

-Camera AUX TSI- IOBOB and TSI- IOBOB2 Pin # Pin # Signal Description 1 - Reserved Reserved for future use 2 - Reserved Reserved for future use 3 - Reserved Reserved for future use 4 6 STROBE_OUT (Output) A TTL output that is high during the actual sensor exposure time when in continuous, overlapped exposure mode.
+Camera AUX Pin # TSI- IOBOB and TSI- IOBOB2 Pin # Signal Description 1 - Reserved Reserved for future use 2 - Reserved Reserved for future use 3 - Reserved Reserved for future use 4 6 STROBE_OUT (Output) A TTL output that is high during the actual sensor exposure time when in continuous, overlapped exposure mode.
 It is typically used to synchronize an external flash lamp or other device with the camera.
 5 3 TRIGGER_IN (Input) A TTL input used to trigger exposures on the transition from the high to low state.
 6 1 LVAL (Output) Refers to "Line Valid."
 It is an active-high TTL signal and is asserted during the valid period on each line.
 It returns low during the inter-line period between each line and during the inter-frame period between each frame.
-7 2 TRIGGER_OUT (Output) A 6 μs positive pulse asserted when using the various external trigger input options; TRIGGER_IN, LVDS_TRIGGER_IN, or the CameraLink CC1 signal.
-The CC1 signal, driven from the host, is one of the software-controlled trigger signals for the camera.
-The CC1 signal is brought out of the camera as TRIGGER_OUT at the High-to-Low transition to allow triggering of other devices.
-The same applies to the other external triggers.
+7 2 TRIGGER_OUT (Output) A 6 μs positive pulse asserted when using the various external trigger input options; TRIGGER_IN or LVDS_TRIGGER_IN.
+The signal is brought out of the camera as TRIGGER_OUT at the High-to-Low transition to allow triggering of other devices.
 8 - LVDS_TRIGGER_IN_N (Input, Differential Pair with Pin 9) A LVDS (low-voltage differential signal) input used to trigger exposures on the transition from the high state to low state.
 The suffix "N" identifies this as the negative input of the LVDS signal.
 9 - LVDS_TRIGGER_IN_P (Input, Differential Pair with Pin 9) A LVDS (low-voltage differential signal) input used to trigger exposures on the transition from the high state to low state.
 The suffix "P" identifies this as the positive input of the LVDS signal.
 10 4 GND The electrical ground for the camera signals 11 - Reserved Reserved for future use 12 5 FVAL_OUT (Output) Refers to "Frame Valid."
 It is a TTL output that is high during active readout lines and returns low between frames.